5 Common Diseases Caused by Mosquitoes

 5. Zika

 Zika is another type of virus that causes diseases spread by mosquitoes.
-The Aedes albopictus species of mosquito usually transmits this virus.
+The Aedes albopictus species of mosquito usually transmit this virus.
 The symptoms of Zika occur from 2 to 14 days after the mosquito bite and last for nearly a week.
+Similar to dengue and chikungunya, no targeted treatment exists.

 Symptoms